RIKEN-RCCS/lens3/v2/doc/design-notes.md

   - disabling use of public buckets.
   - memo field to key-pairs (for just a memo).

 - Add a "motd"-like message field in UI.
-It will be stored in a separated field from configurations.
+It may be stored in a separated field in the configuration.

-- (Fix consistent ordering in adding database fields).
+- (Document consistent ordering in adding database fields).

+- Prepare an RPM release.

+- Check the status of Google's "Material Web".
+It is in pause in 2024.

 ## Random MEMO